Päivi Hirvelä

 Päivi Maarit Hirvelä (born 10 December 1954) is a Finnish former judge on the European Court of Human Rights.
 Hirvelä is on leave from the Finnish state prosecutor's office.
-Hirvelä holds a doctorate in law.

 Hirvelä worked as a general legal assistant in Sodankylä and Lahti, Finland 1981-82, referendary of the Kouvola Court of Appeal of 1984–1990 and after a district prosecutor in Lahti, until she was appointed Public Prosecutor in 1999.
 She has also worked in the European Court of Human Rights Secretariat as a lawyer and a rapporteur of the Parliamentary Ombudsman's Office.
-She began her post as a judge on the European Court of Human Rights on 1 January 2007.
+She began her post as a judge on the European Court of Human Rights on 1 January 2007 and served to 31 December 2015, including as Vice-President of a Section from 2013 to 2015.
+Since 2016, she has served as a Justice of the Supreme Court of Finland.
+Hirvelä was a substitute member of the European Commission for Democracy through Law (Venice Commission) in respect of Finland between 2018 and 2022.
+She is also an ad hoc judge of the European Court of Human Rights, a member of the Council of Europe Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO), and a practicing lawyer.
+Hirvelä holds a Doctor of Laws degree from the University of Helsinki.